lowRISC/opentitan/doc/ug/github_notes.md

 The status will initially indicate there are no changes, but as you add, delete or edit files it will let you know the state of things.

-Once you are happy with your changes, commit them to the local repo by adding the files to the changes (if things are clean you can add using `git commit -a -s` instead of a number of `add` commands):
+Once you are happy with your changes, commit them to the local repository by adding the files to the changes (if things are clean you can add using `git commit -a -s` instead of a number of `add` commands):

 ```console
 $ git add...